Lane County Court Records

 To obtain copies of probate documents:

-- Complete the Court Record Request Form, specifying the documents you need (e.g., Letters Testamentary, will, inventory, final accounting).
+2. Complete the Court Record Request Form, specifying the documents you need — for example, Letters Testamentary, a will, an inventory, or a final accounting.

-- Wait for the clerk to email a cost estimate.
+3. Wait for the clerk to email you a cost estimate.

 Confidentiality Considerations